ejmastnak/ejmastnak.github.io/notes/arch/basics/battery-alert.md

 #### Reload and start timer

-Use `deamon-reload` to tell `systemd` you've create new unit files, then start and enable the timer service:
+Use `deamon-reload` to tell `systemd` you've created new unit files, then start and enable the timer service:

 ```sh
 systemctl --user daemon-reload